 The Alberta Summer Games, introduced in 1986, provide a competitive opportunity for developing athletes to celebrate their hard work, help them reach their athletic potential, and assist in the preparation of potential athletes for the Canada Games.
 The ASG run every two years, and the best 15U players across the province are chosen to represent their respective zone.

 The Alberta Zone Championships are organized by the AABC and a host community, and designed to off-set the years that the Alberta Summer Games do not run.
 Each of the 8 zones in the province are represented by their best 15U players in an 8-team provincial championship tournament mirrored after the Alberta Summer Games.

 AABC holds a top 30 camp, North and South, to identify top athletes regarding the sport of baseball.
 The camps are designed to include some instruction, as well as a competitive experience for players throughout the province.
 At the end of the camp, players are evaluated on their skills, work ethic, teammate interactions, and how well they reacted to the coaches.
 Top performers are often invited to future AABC events.
 However, players should realize that being invited to a "top 30" does not guarantee them a roster spot on future Team Alberta rosters.
 The camp also provides an opportunity for professional development of coaches.

 The AABC invites select provincial athletes to participate in other invitational tournaments, including BLE Best of the West events in British Columbia.
-AABC also runs the 16 Year Old College Showcase and Keith Jorgensen Memorial Tournament each year and invites academy and club teams to enter these competitive events.
+AABC also runs the Keith Jorgensen Memorial Tournament each year and invites academy and club teams to enter this competitive event.